Please ensure Javascript is enabled for purposes of website accessibility

 • Maximum

-The maximum value from the actual data values within a retrieval cycle.
+The maximum value from the actual data values within the time range.
 If there are no actual data points stored on the historian for a given cycle, nothing is returned.
 NULL is returned if the cycle contains one or more NULL values.

 Maximum retrieval only works with analog data.
 For all other data, normal delta results are returned.